 - It is easy for me to ask other members of this team for help.

 - Nobody on this team would deliberately act in a way that undermines my efforts.

 - Working with members of this team, my unique skills and talents are valued and utilised.

 In the Psychological Safety Action Pack, we expand on this measurement with more detailed statements and an action guide to follow for each statement.
-Also included are workshop exercises, checklists, posters and templates: so if your team score low on one or more of these statements, you know exactly what to do in order to build psychological safety and team performance.
+Also included are workshop exercises, checklists, posters and templates: so if your team score low on one or more of these statements, you can know exactly what to do in order to build psychological safety and team performance.